 The Grand Challenge, a new Cancer Research UK initiative, aims to overcome the biggest challenges facing cancer researchers in a global effort to beat cancer sooner

-Through this Grand Challenge project, NPL's Dr Josephine Bunch and her team of chemists, physicists and biologists want to do exactly this.
-Using their expertise they aim to develop a reproducible, standardised way to fully map different tumours in unprecedented detail.
+Funded through Cancer Research UK's Grand Challenge scheme, NPL's Professor Josephine Bunch leads a group of international and multidisciplinary chemists, physicists and biologists from the UK to develop a reproducible, standardised way to fully map tumours with extraordinary precision.

 Now at the end of its first year, this ground-breaking project has progressed with impressive speed and achieved some remarkable results.
 These advancements are set to transform our understanding of cancer and open the door to new and better ways to diagnose and treat the disease.

 The world's first 'Rosetta Stone' of cancer cell metabolism